 If you're under 21, you must wear a helmet and eye protection while driving a motorcycleDriving a Motorcycle

-If you have not previously held a driver's license and have driving experience, you must first have a beginner's permit then get a motorcycle (Class M) driver's license.
-You should read the motorcycle section of the South Carolina Driver's Manual before you hit the road on a motorcycle.
+If you have not previously held a driver's license and have driving experience, you must first have a motorcycle beginner's permit in order to get a motorcycle (Class M) driver's license.
+You should read the Motorcycle and Moped Operator's Manual before you hit the road on a motorcycle.
 If you're interested in renewing your motorcycle beginner's permit, you must attempt the road test.
 If you fail the motorcycle (Class M) road test three times, you cannot take the test again at any SCDMV branch.
 After failing the test three times, you must complete and pass an SCDMV-approved motorcycle safety course to receive a motorcycle license.

 Just like a traditional car, truck, or SUV, you must title and register your motorcycle.Three-wheel Motorcycle

 You may hear a three-wheel motorcycle referred to as a trike.

 If you have a three-wheel motorcycle, you are not required to have a motorcycle (Class M) driver's license.
 You may drive a trike with any license except a moped license.

 If you drive an automotive three-wheel vehicle (designed with a bench seat like an automobile), you must have at least a regular (Class D) license.
 You do not have to have a motorcycle license.

 Motorcycle with Detachable Sidecar